GLEIF-IT/reg-pilot/README.md

 # reg-pilot
-A project to manage reg-pilot related information, issues, discussions, and more.
+Reg-pilot related information, issues, discussions, and more.

 ## Development repos and docker images
 Development docker images are: